griffithlab/DeepImmuno/README.md

 ```

 - *Please note, when you specify the output dir, don't include the forward slash at the end, for example, use "/Desktop" instead "/Desktop/"*

-- *PLease note, if python3 doesn't work, you can replace python3 to python, it depends your installed python interpreter*

 ## Contact